WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/29_Joel/Joel_2.md

 The sun shall be turned to darkness, and the moon to blood, before the great and awesome day of the LORD comes.

 ###### 32
 And it shall come to pass that everyone who calls on the name of the LORD shall be saved.
-For in Mount Zion and in Jerusalem there shall be those who escape, as the LORD has said, and among the survivors shall be those whom the LORD calls. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For in Mount Zion and in Jerusalem there shall be those who escape, as the LORD has said, and among the survivors shall be those whom the LORD calls.

 ***